w3f/polkadot-wiki/docs/general/glossary.md

 ## Parathread

-A blockchain that works within the confines of the Polkadot Host, thus allowing it to connect to the Polkadot Relay Chain.
+A blockchain that works within the confines of the
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host, thus allowing it to connect to the Polkadot Relay Chain.
 This can be done either by becoming a parachain or connecting on a "pay as you go" basis.
 All parachains start their life-cycle as a parathread.

 ## Parachain Registry